hackboyMcHack/bronco/index.md

 #### "service not found" and "Could not find activity or service"

 Make sure you are actually connecting to a CBY 3 bike and not something with a similar name.
 In theory this shouldn't happen because the app checks for necessay service before letting you past the first step, but you never know.
-The app will breifly show your bike's MAC address when connecting so you can use this to check.
+The app will briefly show your bike's MAC address when connecting so you can use this to check.

 #### Write failed.
 Check logcat.